yangwenmai/learning-javascript/archive/async-patterns-in-js-part-2.md

 Each time the generator function encounters `yield`, it will pause.
 After the value gets resolved in the yielded expression, the `next()` method from Redux will call `next()` (Notice that these two `next` are different!) on the iterator returned from the `fetchUser` generator for us.

-Remember that in the previous post I bashed promises for not being able to be cancelled?
+Remember that in the previous post I bashed promises for not allowing to be cancelled?
 Redux saga solves this problem!
 Although under the hood the `fetchUser` method may still use a promise, but the async flow can be cancelled.
 Cancelling an async flow is not an easy task to do by yourself.
 It's better to use a library like redux saga.

 ### Async Iterator